openstack4j/openstack4j.github.io/learn/network/networks-lbaas-v2.md

 # LBaaS V2 (Load Balancer as a Service)

-drive the actual load balancing of requests.
+Drive the actual load balancing of requests.
 Thus, an Openstack operator can choose which back-end technology to use.
 The long-term vision for the project, however, is to provide a single API that allows a user to seamlessly move between different load balancing technologies should the operator choose to do so.

 LBaaS v2 was introduced in Kilo.
 LBaaS v1 was deprecated in Liberty.